-Page, Arizona is a small town right on the Arizona/Utah border that serves as a tourist hub for Glen Canyon National Recreation Area and Lake Powell.
-It’s often not thought of as Arizona’s most exciting place to visit, but stay here a few days and you’ll find there truly are quite a few things to do in Page.
+Page, Arizona is a small town on the Arizona/Utah border that serves as a tourist hub for Glen Canyon National Recreation Area and Lake Powell.
+It’s often not thought of as Arizona’s most exciting place to visit, but stay here a few days, and you’ll find there indeed are quite a few things to do in Page, AZ.

 Get a US Parks Pass to Visit Page

 To enter the Glen Canyon National Recreation Area you are required to purchase a Parks Pass.
 Pass prices are as follows:

 - 1-7 Day Motorcycle Entrance: $25.00

 - 1-7 Day Individual Entrance (foot or bicycle): $15.00